If you're thinking of applying to Whizz-Kidz for a wheelchair, buggy or trike, you've probably got lots of questions.

 If you answered yes to all of these questions, then the young person may be eligible for equipment from Whizz-Kidz.

-If you've had mobility equipment from Whizz-Kidz in the past you can still make a new application as long as the young person still meets the above criteria and it's been two years since your last application.
+If you've had mobility equipment from Whizz-Kidz in the past you can still make a new application as long as the young person still meets the above criteria and it's been two years since the date the previously supplied mobility equipment was handed over.

 Does Whizz-Kidz maintain the equipment they provide?